gardener/gardener/docs/proposals/20-ha-control-planes.md

 `EndpointSliceController` does the following:
 * Computes the overall allocatable CPU across all zones - call it `TotalCPU`
 * Computes the allocatable CPU for all nodes per zone - call it `ZoneTotalCPU`
-* For each zone it computes the CPU ratio via `ZoneTotalCPU/TotalCPU`.
+* For each zone, it computes the CPU ratio via `ZoneTotalCPU/TotalCPU`.
 If the ratio between any two zones is approaching 2x, then it will remove all topology hints.

 Given that the cluster-autoscaler can scale the individual node groups based on unscheduled pods or lower than threshold usage, it is possible that topological hints are added and removed dynamically.
 This results in non-determinism w.r.t request routing across zones, resulting in difficult to estimate cross-zonal network cost and network latencies.